gabrielacepeda/Flash-Study/README.md

   </p>
 </div>

 Flashcard app for learning.
 Create an account and log in to view, add and remove flashcards with questions and answers.
+Save your cards for later with local storage.

 ## Install